MA Scenic Art

 Placement learning:

-The programme includes a compulsory practice placement element.
-Students will normally spend three weeks on placement typically in a professional theatre or specialist scenic workshop.
+Students will normally have the opportunity to complete a placement within a professional theatre of specialist scenic workshop.
 The placement is arranged by negotiation between the student, the course tutors and the placement organisation with due regard to the student’s profile, and other course commitments.

 Monitoring of the placement is undertaken by School staff.
 The placement organisation will provide a mentor for the student who will also act as a contact for the School.
 Where possible both student and placement organisation will provide a report of the student’s performance whilst on placement.